Welcome to Pittsburgh Seminary!

 I invite you to join us.
 You might begin by exploring these pages where you will find information about our several degree programs, continuing education and certificate opportunities, our research and writing, and our ministry and service in Pittsburgh, the region, and many parts of the world.
 You will find great variety, as we participate in God’s work in many different ways.

-We look forward to welcoming you—in person, on campus, or online; to pursue a degree or take advantage of continuing education; to visit the Barbour Library or Kelso Museum; to join us for daily worship (11:30 a.m., Monday-Thursday during the academic year); to pray with us and for us.
+We look forward to welcoming you—in person, on campus, or online; to pursue a degree or take advantage of continuing education; to visit the Barbour Library or Kelso Museum of Near Eastern Archaeology; to join us for daily worship (11:30 a.m., Monday-Thursday during the academic year); to pray with us and for us.

 Please feel free to contact any of us with questions, comments, suggestions, or just to be in touch.
 I would be especially happy to hear from you: email@example.com or 412-924-1366—or simply stop by when you are in the neighborhood.
 You will find my door open.